mahanthesh0r/robotichand/README.md

 # robotichand
-This is a 3D printed Prosthetic Robotic Hand.
-Which can be controlled by the muscle movements of the hand
+This is a 3D printed Prosthetic Hand.
+Which can be controlled by the muscle movements of the hand using emg sensor.

 # DEMO